Karnes City in Karnes County, Texas — The American South (West South Central)

 When the first Karnes post office was established April 1, 1891, "City" was added to the name.
 The new town grew so fast that within three years citizens petitioned for an election to remove the county seat from Helena to Karnes City.
 The voters favored Karnes City two-to-one and the move was made January, 1894.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Karnes County (approx. 0.2 miles away); Karnes County Courthouse (approx. 0.2 miles away); St. Joseph's School (approx. 5 miles away); Immaculate Conception Church (approx. 5 miles away); Town of Panna Maria (approx. 5 miles away); Panna Maria, Texas (approx. 5 miles away); First Store in Panna Maria (approx. 5 miles away); Pilarczyk Store (approx. 5 miles away).
+First Baptist Church of Karnes City (within shouting distance of this marker); Karnes County (approx. 0.2 miles away); Karnes County Courthouse (approx. 0.2 miles away); 7.7 cm German Feldkanone 16 (built 1918) (approx. 0.2 miles away); First Presbyterian Church (approx. Ό mile away); St. Joseph's School (approx. 5 miles away); Immaculate Conception Church (approx. 5 miles away); Town of Panna Maria (approx. 5 miles away).
 Touch for a list and map of all markers in Karnes City.

 Also see . . .
 Karnes City, TX - The Handbook of Texas Online.
 Texas State Historical Association (TSHA) (Submitted on April 9, 2019, by Brian Anderson of Kingwood, Texas.)

 Credits.
-This page was last revised on April 9, 2019.
-This page originally submitted on April 9, 2019, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 81 times since then.
+This page was last revised on November 25, 2020.
+It was originally submitted on April 9, 2019, by Brian Anderson of Kingwood, Texas.
+This page has been viewed 172 times since then and 25 times this year.
 Photos: 1, 2. submitted on April 9, 2019, by Brian Anderson of Kingwood, Texas.